The Metamorphosis: Grete Samsa

 Grete is Gregor's younger sister, and she becomes his caretaker after his metamorphosis.
 They initially have a close relationship, but this quickly fades.
 At first, she volunteers to feed him and clean his room, but she grows increasingly impatient with the burden and begins to leave his room in disarray out of spite.
 Her initial decision to take care of Gregor may have come from a desire to contribute and be useful to the family, since she becomes angry and upset when the mother cleans his room.
 It is made clear that Grete is disgusted by Gregor, as she always opens the window upon entering his room to keep from feeling nauseous and leaves without doing anything if Gregor is in plain sight.
 She plays the violin and dreams of going to the conservatory to study, a dream Gregor had intended to make happen; he had planned on making the announcement on Christmas Day.
 To help provide an income for the family after Gregor's transformation, she starts working as a salesgirl.
-Grete is also the first to suggest getting rid of Gregor, which causes Gregor to plan his own death.
+Grete is also the first to suggest getting rid of Gregor, which causes Gregor to give up on life and die.
 At the end of the story, Grete's parents realize that she has become beautiful and full-figured and decide to consider finding her a husband.